 The mode of operation of glycol chillers is the same as a standard chiller.

 Centrifugal chillers consist of the usual evaporator, compressor, condenser, and expansion device set-up but with additional rotating impellers which compress the refrigerant and transport it around the system.
-They are particularly useful for medium to large scale cooling operations (from 150 – 6000 tons of refrigeration).
+They are beneficial for medium to large-scale cooling operations (from 150 – 6000 tons of refrigeration).